There are essentially two ways to handle stress, and nearly everyone leans toward one way or the other. It's all about stress management.

 Or is it when you find yourself breaking down in a fit of tears when something relatively minor goes wrong?

 Ideally, you want to spot the initial signs of stress far before getting to these points.
 This starts with learning how to be keenly aware of your thoughts, feelings, and emotions.
-If you’re not used to self-monitoring, this can be a new skill for you, but it will benefit you for the rest of your life.
+If you’re not used to self-monitoring, this can be a new skill for you, but it will benefit you for the rest of your life and stress management is an essential part in this, helping you cope with stress and pressure.

 To learn how to self-monitor, an excellent place to start is with mindfulness.